Security is hard for users, so let us clean up with NEAT & SPRUCE

 - N: Necessary – Only show messages that you need.
 If you can take a safe action automatically or defer the message, do that!

-- E: Explained – If you do interrupt the user, explain in everything to the user.
-EVERYTHING?!
-Yes, and the SPRUCE acronym will help explain what everything is.
+- E: Explained – If you do interrupt the user, explain everything to them.
+EVERYTHING?
+Yes—and the SPRUCE acronym will help explain what everything is.

-- A: Actionable – A message should only be presented to the user if there is steps the user can take to make the right decision.
+- A: Actionable – A message should only be presented to the user if there are steps they can take to make the right decision.

 - S: Source – Why are we showing this message?
-Did a website do something or a file or a user action?
+Did a website, file, or user action trigger it?
 Tell the user.

-- P: Process – Give the user the steps they need to go through to make sure they make the right decision.
+- P: Process – Give the user the steps they need to follow to make sure they make the right decision.

-- R: Risk – Explain what the consequences of getting the decision wrong.
+- R: Risk – Explain what the consequences of getting the decision wrong are.

-- U: Unique – If your software knows everything, do the right thing automatically.
-So if you are showing the message, it means the user has unique information that is needed to make the decision.
-Explain what information is needed (slightly similar to P).
+- U: Unique – If your software can handle it automatically, do so.
+If you’re showing the message, it means the user has unique information needed to make the decision.
+Explain what that information is (slightly similar to P).

 - C: Choices – Show the user all the options and recommend the safer one.

-- E: Evidence – Provide any additional information that the user may need to make the decision.
+- E: Evidence – Provide any additional information that may help them make the decision.

 Now that the training is done, let’s look at real implementations: